 Enter a PXE Image Name for the diskless image that will be created.
 Each diskless image must have a unique name to identify it, though the names can be arbitrarily chosen by the user.
 Multiple images may be created and shared between targets.
-See "Managing PXE Images" on page 3-4 for more information.
+See "Managing PXE Images" on page 3-3 for more information.

 When choosing to create an NFS Diskless Image, Press Make NFS Diskless Image to begin building the named PXE diskless image.
-The PXE Diskless Image Builder dialog will appear as shown in the following figure.